Start a conversation

 • Business Codes

-• Company Donation (this table no longer used in Release 3)
+• Company Donation (No longer used in Release 3)

 • County

-Select Lists are the tables of data used to manage the data in drop-down lists throughout XenDirect.
+Select Lists are tables used to manage drop-down lists in the system.

-• In most cases, these are user-defined lists where you control the content.
+• User-defined lists where administrators can control the content.

 Choose files or drag and drop files